-There are specific issues that have become critical issues (highlighted are current key concerns in Derbyshire) in Safeguarding that Schools and Colleges will endeavour to ensure their Staff, (Governors and Volunteers) are familiar with; having processes in place to identify, report, monitor and which are included within teaching:
+There are specific issues that have become critical issues (highlighted are current key concerns in Derbyshire ) in Safeguarding that Schools and Colleges will endeavour to ensure their Staff, (Governors and Volunteers) are familiar with; having processes in place to identify, report, monitor and which are included within teaching:

 - Bullying including cyber bullying

 - Child Sexual Exploitation (CSE) and as defined by Working Together 2018

+- Children at risk of criminal exploitation (CRE) as defined by local safeguarding partnership procedures

 - Domestic Violence

 - Drugs

 - Fabricated or induced illness

 - Faith abuse

 - Female Genital Mutilation (FGM)

 - Forced Marriage

 - Gangs and Youth Violence

 - Gender based violence/Violence against women and girls (VAWG)

 - Hate

 - Mental Health

 - Private Fostering

 - Preventing Radicalisation

 - On line abuse/Sexting

 - Teenage Relationship abuse

 - Trafficking

 - Missing children and vulnerable adults

 - Child sexual abuse within the family

 - Poor parenting, particularly in relation to babies and young children

+- Peer on Peer

-3 Signs of Abuse (Child Protection)
+3. Signs of Abuse (Child Protection)

-3.1 Physical Abuse
+3.1.
+Physical Abuse